 If you want a more formal meal head to one at least a dozen restaurants at Asiatique, including these favorites:

-- DibDib Kitchen and Bar - Curious about what all the cool kids in Thailand are eating?
-DibDib might be your best bet at figuring that out.
-Their sushi meets Italian meets Thai food menu works surprisingly well, especially if no one in the group can decide what they want for dinner!
+- DibDib Kitchen and Bar: Their sushi meets Italian meets Thai food menu works surprisingly well, especially if no one in the group can decide what they want for dinner!
 The bare, industrial interior will make tourists in flip-flops and jeans feel painfully out of place.
 Dinner here isn’t cheap, expect to spend at least 500 baht per person without drinks.

-- Flann O’Brien’s Irish Pub - Want to sip a Guinness next to the Chao Phraya?
-Head to this full-service Irish pub for lamb stew, burgers, fried fish, fisherman’s pie and other typical pub grub.
+- Flann O’Brien’s Irish Pub: Head to this full-service Irish pub for lamb stew, burgers, fried fish, fisherman’s pie and other typical pub grub.
 The large restaurant feels pretty authentic, down to the live football games being shown on the screens around the bar.
 Though Thai food is probably your first choice while visiting, those in need of a little Western fare will be very happy here.

-- Kacha Kacha, a bustling teppanyaki has a good selection of the usual fare: yakitori, okonomiyaki.
-Décor is felt almost a little too authentic (maybe more like a theme-park than a well-worn teppanyaki in Japan) but judging from the fact that it’s packed they must be doing something right.
+- Kacha Kacha: A bustling teppanyaki has a good selection of the usual fare: yakitori, okonomiyaki.
+Décor is felt almost a little too authentic (maybe more like a theme park than well-worn teppanyaki in Japan) but judging from the fact that it’s packed they must be doing something right.
 If it’s not too not, you can eat upstairs on the outdoor roof terrace, which is decorated with pretty paper lanterns.

-- Kodang Talay is one of the few nicer Thai restaurants at Asiatique.
+- Kodang Talay: One of the few nicer Thai restaurants at Asiatique.
 The theme, seafood, works perfectly given the location, and in fact, the location is perfect as it’s right on the waterfront.
 The restaurant serves up classic Thai seafood dishes, including braised whole fish, tom yum gung, and fried fish cakes.
 There are also lots of non-fish dishes, including stir-fried vegetables and omelets and noodles.

-- Capri, which has a prime location just across from the ferry boat landing, serves mostly Italian dishes including pretty decent thin crust pizza and some nice pasta.
-This restaurant is a bit overpriced and service feels rushed, but that’s all really a function of the popular location.
+- Capri: Has a prime location just across from the ferry boat landing and serves mostly Italian dishes including pretty decent thin crust pizza and some nice pasta.
+This restaurant is a bit overpriced and the service feels rushed, but that’s all really a function of the popular location.